scott-linder/git-mdp/git.md

 ---

+# A practical note: log

+The default configuration of `git log` is *garbage*.

+To see a graphical representation of your tree, add an alias such as:

+    $ git config --global alias.l 'log --oneline --graph --decorate'

+Then, run `git l`

+The root of your tree will be at the bottom, branches, HEAD, and tags will appear on the commits which they reference, and commits will be connected to their parents by ASCII pipes.

+---

 # This is a just an introduction

 There are still a great many more things you can do with git: I have only tried